sonic-net/SONiC/doc/monitoring_high_mem_containers/monitoring_containers.md

 described as following steps:
 1. Monit spawns a process to execute the script `memory_checker` every 1 minute
 2.  `memory_checker` accepts <container_name> as a parameter and retrieves
-    alerting ability and memory threshold of this container from `CONFIG_DB`.
+    alerting status and memory threshold of this container from `CONFIG_DB`.
-3. If high memory alerting is enabled and the container is running, `memory_checker` retrieves its runtime memory usage from command output of `docker stats`; Otherwiese, `memory_checker` exits and logs an message indicating the specified container is not running.
+3. If high memory alerting is enabled and the container is running, `memory_checker` retrieves its runtime memory usage from command output of `docker stats`; Otherwiese, `memory_checker` exits and logs an message indicating either alerting is disabled or specified container is not running.
 4. If runtime memory usage is larger than memory threshold, then `memory_checker` exits with non-zero value; Otherwise, `memory_checker` exits with zero value.
 5. Monit will write an alerting message into syslog if it receives non-zero